Skip to content

 ONE CAVEAT

 This is my side-project stack, not my gospel.
-At work, with a team and real users and money on the line, the tradeoffs change and "boring" sometimes means something completely different.
+At work, with a team and real users, the tradeoffs change and "boring" sometimes means something completely different.
 But for personal software, where the only real risk is that I never finish, boring is the most underrated feature there is.

 If you've got a stack you keep coming back to, I'd love to hear it.
-Drop it in the comments or find me on Discord.
+Find me on Discord.

 Keep reading